 → Related reading: 15 Ways to Get Free Concert Tickets

-Given our increasing desire to consume our favorite TV shows on the go and on-demand, it makes sense that some of the big entertainment providers are catching on to this new way of consumption and providing platforms to enable this.
+Given our increasing desire to consume our favorite TV shows on the go and on demand, it makes sense that some of the big entertainment providers are catching on to this new way of consumption and providing platforms to enable this.

 Depending on where you live and whether or not NBC currently owns your local affiliate station, you might also be able to access the app’s new live streaming service.
 This means you are free to watch live TV as well as on-demand shows from anywhere using your mobile device.

-The app is free to download and although may require a cable subscription, there are also shows available to view with no subscription needed, so it’s worth checking out even if you are not a current cable TV customer.
+The app is free to download and although may require a cable subscription, there are also shows available to view with no subscription needed, so it’s worth checking out even if you are not a current cable television customer.

-9. The CW
+15. The CW

 The shows available include ‘Gossip Girl’ and ‘America’s Next Top Model’ amongst others.
 You will also find a wealth of information and trivia about each of the shows, as well as links to purchase merchandise and other items.

-If you don’t mind sitting through adverts and are interested in broadening your general knowledge in the area of TV as well as viewing your favorite shows on the go, The CW App could be an excellent choice for you.
+If you don’t mind sitting through adverts and are interested in broadening your general knowledge in the area of TV as well as viewing your favorite shows on the go, The CW app could be an excellent choice for you.

-10. Cartoon Network
+16. Cartoon Network